Documentation

 Automatic updates

-The check is automatically skipped in environments where an update would be disruptive: when CI=true, when stdout is not a terminal (piped/scripted output), and when the feddi CLI is a source build (feddi version reports dev).
+The check is automatically skipped in environments where an update would be disruptive: when CI=true, when automatic updates are explicitly disabled, and when the feddi CLI is a source build (feddi version reports dev).

 To opt out explicitly: